plemarquand/trace-expression/README.md

 ## Installation

-Copy trace-expression.swf from /bin in to [path-to-fdt]/FDT/swfPlugins.
-Then go in to FDT and open Preferences > FDT > Swf Plugins and enable trace-expression from the list.
+Copy trace-expression.swf from /bin in to ~Library/ApplicationSupport/FDT/swfPlugins.
+If the folder doesn't exist, create it and copy trace-expression.swf in to it.
+In Preferences > FDT > Swf Plugins trace-expression should be enabled in the list.
+You can toggle it's avaliability from here.